coturn/coturn/examples/scripts/readme.txt

 4) "longtermsecuredb" shows how to start TURN server with database.
 The clients from the directory "longtermsecure" can be used with the relay scripts in the "longtermsecuredb" directory.
-Of course, the database (PostgreSQL or MySQL) must be set for these scripts to work correctly.
+Of course, the database (SQLite, PostgreSQL, MySQL, Redis or MongoDB) must be set for these scripts to work correctly.

 5) "restapi" shows how to use TURN REST API.